 Mailchimp is the 800 pound gorilla of email marketing providers but they aren’t a fit for all organizations.

+If you’re looking for a Mailchimp alternative you’ve come to the right place.
 In this article we’re discussing how Envoke, a Canadian email marketing software used by many ex-Mailchimp customers, compares to the most popular bulk email service.

 Because Mailchimp is so big many people assume – understandably – that switching to any other service means inferior features, loss of revenue, unhappy contacts and more overhead.